kylelangford/kylelangford.github.io/src/scss/style-guide.md

 ### For Developers
-The Brunello Design System provides front-end developers & engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
+The Hood Design System provides front-end developers & engineers a collection of reusable HTML and SCSS partials to build websites and user interfaces.
 Adopting the library enables developers to use consistent markup, styles, and behavior in prototype and production work.

 ```
 $ gulp styleguide